Called 1994 Email Marisa

 Marisa practises across the North Eastern, Midland and Wales and Chester Circuits and consequently has appeared in the Business and Property Courts in many regions.

 Marisa's down to earth approach, direct advice and ability to communicate with clients at any level makes her an ideal choice for litigation in areas where emotions can run high.

 Marisa is happy to travel for all aspects of her work (usually with no extra charge) and if appropriate can act on a direct access basis.

-Marisa's familiarity with mental incapacity as a result of her nursing backgound means that she is well placed to deal with any issues involving complex medical issues.
+Marisa's familiarity with mental capacity as a result of her nursing backgound means that she is well placed to deal with any issues involving complex medical issues and vulnerable litigants.
 She is also known for giving direct and firm advice and in having particular success in negotiations with parties who previously failed to agree on pertinent matters or find any common ground.

 Marisa specialises in traditional chancery work which includes probate, trusts and wills and associated work.
 Her contentious work has included:-

 Marisa is frequently instructed to deal with disputes involving property both in respect of tortious claims and equitable rights under trusts of land and TOLATA in both the High Courts and the Property Tribunal.
 Her recent instructions include the following:-

 Appeared in the first post Ilott v Blue Cross adult claimant case for financial provision (Nahjec v Fowle EW Misc 11 CC).